-If you have a community of followers that you want to build a digital home for, you can now use no-code tools to build a custom space just for you and your online community.
+If you have a community of followers that you want to build a digital home for, you can now use no-code tools to build a custom online community just for you and your audience.
 You can add features like chat rooms, different channels, video sharing, and even gated / exclusive content with multiple no-code integrations.
 And, if you want, you can monetize the community and charge your members to maintain access.

 4. Content delivery hubs